-Producer: an organism that makes its own food (green plant) Consumer: an organism that feeds on those below it on the food chain Decomposer: an organism that derives its energy from decomposing matter Predator: an animal that kills others for food Prey: an animal that is hunted and killed by predators Carnivore: an animal that eats meat (animals) Omnivore: an animal that eats animals and plants Herbivore: an animal that eats plants guess, so keep asking yes or no questions until you're fairly sure what you are.
-Schmooze around and mingle with each other and think of as many yes/no questions as possible.
+Decomposer: an organism that derives its energy from decomposing matter Predator: an animal that kills others for food Prey: an animal that is hunted and killed by predators Carnivore: an animal that eats meat (animals) Omnivore: an animal that eats animals and plants

 - 2. Students should be given one of the common ecosystem elements included in the Who am I signs (e.g. grass, coyote, etc.).
-Students are not to show this card to anyone. - Ask students to hang their sign on the back of one of their fellow students so that their fellow students don't know what sign they have.
+Students are not to show this card to anyone. - 3.
+Ask students to hang their sign on the back of one of their fellow students so that their fellow students don't know what sign they have.
 Encourage students to distribute signs without talking.
 Tell the students: